jss367/jss367.github.io/_posts/2015-01-26-Python-Notes-II.md

-You can also use multiple arguments with `lamb
+You can also use multiple arguments with `lambda`s

 ```python